budget furniture

 • Quarter-sawn Wood: Experienced furniture makers prefer quartersawn wood or quartersaw the wood themselves to reduce warping.
 Quartersawing involves cutting the wood perpendicular to its growth rings, creating planks with straight grain and narrow stripes on the surface.
 This technique helps minimize the wood's tendency to expand and contract with changes in humidity.

-• Joinery Techniques: Skilled furniture makers employ robust joinery techniques that create a strong, stable connection between different pieces of wood.
+• Traditional Joinery: Skilled furniture makers employ robust traditional joinery techniques that create a strong, stable connection between different pieces of wood.
 This reduces the likelihood of joints separating or becoming weak due to moisture fluctuations.
 Examples include mortise and tenon joints, dowel joints, and wedged tenons, all chosen for their strength and ability to handle wood movement.

 Particle Board, The Affordable Alternative